KIrynaW/coast-keepers-project/README.md

 This pallet was generated from [Coolors](https://coolors.co/)
   - This pallet reflects the beach and the ocean themes of the Coast Keepers website.
-  - The dark teal and light beige and white are good contrasting colors and the peach adds an accent.
+  - The dark teal and light beige and white are good contrasting colors and the peach color adds an accent.

      ![Color Scheme chosen for the project](docs/readme-images/project-color-scheme.jpg)

 The pallet was then scored on contrast levels on [Contrast Grid](https://contrast-grid.eightshapes.com/).
-  - To make sure that the color combinations are not clashing and are suitable to use for accessability purpouses.
+  - To make sure that the color combinations are not clashing and are suitable to use for accessibility purposes.
-  - Here are the generated contrast autcome of the pallet:
+  - Here are the generated contrast of the palette:

      ![All color scheme colors in contrast](docs/readme-images/all-contrasts.jpg)